openstack-archive/cookbook-openstack-common/README.rst

 Requirements
 ============

--  Chef 14 or higher
+- Chef 15 or higher
--  chefdk 3.2.30 for testing (also includes berkshelf for cookbook dependency resolution)
+- Chef Workstation 0.15.18 for testing (also includes berkshelf for cookbook dependency resolution)

 Platform
 ========